-Current Members: The Compensation Committee establishes salaries, incentives and other forms of compensation for our executive officers.
-The Compensation

-Robert J. Clark (chair) Committee also administers Antero's incentive compensation and benefit plans, and reviews and recommends to the Board for approval the compensation of our non-employee directors.
+The Compensation Committee establishes salaries, incentives and other forms of compensation for our executive officers.
+The Compensation Committee also administers Antero's incentive compensation and benefit plans, and reviews and recommends to the Board for approval the compensation of our non-employee directors.